Azure/azure-powershell/src/DataMigration/docs/Get-AzDataMigrationToSqlManagedInstance.md

 # Get-AzDataMigrationToSqlManagedInstance

 ## SYNOPSIS
-Retrieve the Database Migration resource.
+Retrieve the specified database migration for a given SQL Managed Instance.

 ## SYNTAX